**Hey everyone! FYI this article contains MAJOR spoilers for Doomsday Clock! Enjoy!**

 Oh yeah, and Superman.

 When being interviewed about Doomsday Clock, Geoff often said that he saw it primarily as a Superman story.
 To be sure, Supes is a central character in this book, and the crescendo of the whole thing is his battle with Doctor Manhattan, certainly a cool premise!
-What I didn’t realize, however, is that Johns chose to use Superman as the gateway to the changes to the DCU which were made as a result of all this.
-In other words, whatever changes/repairs were made to DC’s timeline by Doctor Manhattan were featured through the lense of Superman’s life.
-Whether something took place in the ‘30s, ‘50s, or the far future, how it looked through Superman’s life was how Johns’ chose to tell the story.
+What I didn’t realize until reading the story, however, is that Johns chose to use Superman as the gateway to all changes made to the DCU as a result of all this.
+Whatever changes/repairs were made to DC’s timeline by Doctor Manhattan were featured through the lense of Superman’s life, whether in the ‘30s, ‘50s, or the far future.

-There’s a lot of densely packed content in this story about just that concept, but the one that caught my attention most is the fact that, as a result of Doomsday Clock, Superboy once again existed.
+The one change that caught my attention most in all this is the fact that, as a result of Doomsday Clock, Superboy once again existed.

 Here’s where I get a little confused, and risk asking a question that will turn a lot of you off: Why is Superboy such a big deal?